 “Well I need you to do it.
 Right here, right now.”

 “Yeah, okay.”
-The last vestiges of resistance fell away.
+Her resistance fell away.
 “Bitefighter, jack my psyche into your mainframe.”

 A storm of emotions arose on Eun’s face.
-She’d protected Peter from his own stupidity his entire life, but now she had to let him go.
-“Peter…” The angst carried through across their vid-link.
+She’d protected Peter from his own stupidity his entire life, but now…now she had to let him go.
+“Peter…” The angst carried through across their video-link.

-The top half of the cockpit hinged open.
+The top of the cockpit hinged open.
 A rush of synesthetic feeling swept over Peter; the outer environment wasn’t just comprised of wind and atmosphere, but emotion and sentiment as well.
-His mind was buffeted by random urges and nonsense impulses.
-But even though he was nudged and tugged, pushed and pulled, he kept himself steady.
+His mind was buffeted by random urges and nonsensical impulses.
+But even though he was nudged and tugged, pushed and pulled, he tightened his focus and kept himself steady.
 Dissona was out there.
 He needed to stop her.

 “AS YOU WISH.”